Example: Use an HTTP request to trigger a flow

 The HTTP trigger receives the payload and parses it, making the information it contains available to steps in the flow.
 The only thing you need before you create an HTTP trigger is an understanding of the payload the calling system will send to xMatters

-- Go to the Flows tab and open the associated flow.
-In this example, we'll open our Customer Support Case flow.
+- Go to the Flow Designer tab and open the associated canvas.
+In this example, we'll open our Customer Support Case canvas.

 - On the Triggers tab of the palette, click Create HTTP Trigger.